 The consultation of the registers of less than 100 years old is subjected to a special authorization (PDF, 0,06MB) required by means of a form.

 Since the Council of Trente (1545-1563), every parish had to register in a systematic way the baptisms, the marriages and the deaths of the persons of catholic worship.
-Under the Ancient Regime Brussels counted eight parishes (Saint Michel and Gudule, Saint-Géry, Saint Nicholas' Day, Saint Jacques on Coudenberg, saint-Catherine, Our Lady of Finistère, Montserrat).
+Under the Ancient Regime Brussels counted eight parishes (Saint-Michel et Gudule, Saint-Géry, Saint-Nicolas, Saint-Jacques sur Coudenberg, Sainte-Catherine, Notre-Dame du Finistère, Notre-Dame de la Chapelle and Montserrat).

 The collection of the parish registers has been digitized.
 It can be found via the terminals at the reading room of the Archives of the City of Brussels, the State Archives and the State Archives in the Provinces.